primaza/primaza/docs/book/src/architecture/application-agent.md

 #### Claiming from Primaza's Control Plane Namespace

 When a ServiceClaim is created in Primaza's Control Plane's Namespace, Primaza builds the ServiceBinding and Service Endpoint Definition Secrets and pushes them resources to all the application namespaces of matching ClusterEnvironments.
+The ServiceClaim controller in Primaza Control Plane watches RegisteredService resources.
+Any change made to `ServiceEndpointDefinition` values in RegisteredService are propogated to the secret and ServiceBinding resource in application namespace by Primaza.

 #### Claiming from Application Namespace